-Several sources of data are used to provide and differentiate instruction to meet the diverse needs to students at HBES including FCAT, Discovery Education Assessment, grade level common assessments, and Successmaker 7.
+Several sources of data are used to provide and differentiate instruction to meet the diverse needs to students at HBES including FCAT / FSA State Assessments, MAP Assessments, grade level common assessments, and Successmaker 8.
 Data is analyzed and student strengths and weaknesses are noted.
 Differentiated instruction is constructed using research based strategies and curriculum such as McGraw-Hill Wonders, Florida's Go!
 Math, Kagan strategies, and Criss Strategies.
-Students who show, with a triangulation of data points, to need immediate intervention either in math or reading are brought before the MTSS problem solving team.
+Students who show, with a triangulation of data points, need for immediate intervention either in math or reading are brought before the MTSS problem solving team.
 Students may receive Tier 2 or Tier 3 differentiated instruction in math or reading.
 While a student is enrolled in Tier 2 or Tier 3, the teacher uses DIBELS Next probes to monitor progress.
 Based on the data from progress monitoring, instruction may be further differentiated to meet the specific needs of each student